altermo/ultimate-autopair.nvim/plans/features.md

 + [ ] remove the space when remove pair `[| text ] > BS > |text`
 + [ ] remove the ambiguous pair when filled `"|abc" > BS > |abc`
 + [ ] remove the both newline in multiline pair `[\n|\n] > BS > [|]`
-+ [ ] make it have the ability to use extensions somehow
 # other mappings
 + [x] space `[|] > SP > [ | ]`
 + [x] smart space `[|text] > SP > [ |text ]`